 “I used to be opposed to online learning and had always been a strong advocate of brick-and-mortar education.
 That was before I tried online learning for myself.
 Living in Japan, I realized that if I wanted to continue my education, I would need to choose either a school I’m not enthusiastic about or take classes online at a school of choice.
 As this was a very important decision, I went with the school-of-choice option — I contacted Houston Baptist University and registered for its online program.
 I was not without worries.

 Thankfully, the technology was nothing to be afraid of.
 Instead of causing headaches, it saved me from them.
-Accessing the class forum was like checking e-mail or Facebook.
+Accessing the class forum was like checking email or Facebook.
 And the online class didn’t require that I be in a certain place at a certain time, which eliminated travel costs and made my schedule more flexible.
-The existence of online courses almost makes modern tools, like cars and air-conditioned classrooms, inconveniences and unnecessary expenses.

 And online learning was advantageous for me in other ways.
 In the past, during discussions in traditional classroom settings, I was the kind of person who found, too late, something to contribute after the topic had changed.
 (Usually it was the following day when I finally thought, ‘Aha, I know how to respond!’)
 Online classes, on the other hand, have given my slow wit time to process a topic and to respond to it.
 In some ways, my online classes have been more rigorous than my brick-and-mortar classes because of the increased opportunities to participate.
 I got a lot out of — and contributed a lot into — my online classes.
 To say ‘I was satisfied’ is an understatement.”